NataliaVelasquez18/Election_Analysis/README.md

 <img src="https://github.com/nativelasquez-austin/Election_Analysis/blob/main/Resources/your_file_name.png" width="350" height="150" />

-* Another example.
-With the following piece of code, we will replace with the apropriate column index to match any csv file.
-In this case we have in the County name in the second column and the Candidate name in the third column.
-We only need to know the order of the columns and what each one represents.
+* As we saw in point #1 in our tabulated results spreadsheet the County name is in the second column and the Candidate name is in the third column.
+We only need to know the order of the columns and what each one represents to replace in the following piece of code.

 <img src="https://github.com/nativelasquez-austin/Election_Analysis/blob/main/Resources/columns.png" width="350" height="150" />